Starlight Writing Challenge

 And here we have my newest writing prompt attempt, this one was created by Hannah Lee Kidder in celebrations for her newest short story collection being release.
 You can find out all the information here ->https://hannahleekidder.com/

-I'm so far behind, so here's the first six shorts.
-I'm going to put them on my instagram with pretty backgrounds.
-I have those links at the bottom on the site.
+I'm so far behind, so here are the first six shorts.
+I'm going to put them on my Instagram with pretty backgrounds.
+I have those links at the bottom of the site.
 Enjoy.

 Kiara crawled forward, only stopping when her head tapped against a wall, pressing her body close to it as she moved until she reached the corner, her fingers worried at the padding.
 They say she didn’t belong here, but the screaming concerned them.
 She’d never hurt herself.
 But who were the voices?
 They’d only keep her here for a night, away from the others, but they don’t understand.
 Even in isolation, the shadows still came for her.

 Rupert was used to not having Pele home.
 His father had spent many years traveling in space, making pit stops back to earth to visit his wife and son.
 Those days were the best.
 It was fine; he told his friends, it’s not like his family was broken.
 It was just lost.

 Duncan gasped as his chest hit the ground, the sound of cruel laughter echoed in his ears.
 A sharp pain spread through his calf as one of the playground children stomped on his leg.
 He would not give them the satisfaction of crying in front of them, even as they kicked in his stomach.
 “Hey!”
 He heard one cry out.
 As Duncan turned his head, he noticed a pale boy with bright orange hair helping him to his feet, while a small girl with chocolate skin and purple eyes stare down his aggressors.
 Some of them seemed unnerved by that, but one stood tall, with a slight tremor in his voice.